buzzqw/TUS/OBSS/markdown-separati/en/38-rules-on-magic-items.md

 After determining the number of items available in each category, consult the Random Generation of Magic Items chapter to determine the type of each item (potion, scroll, ring, weapon, etc.) before moving on to the specific tables to establish the exact item.
 Reroll each time the items do not fit the base value of the community.

 If the use of magic in the campaign is rare, halve the base value and the number of items in each community.
 In campaigns with extremely rare or no magic, there might not be any magic items for sale at all.
-Narrators running this type of campaign should provide adjustments to the challenges faced by the characters given the lack of magic items.
+Game Masters running this type of campaign should provide adjustments to the challenges faced by the characters given the lack of magic items.

 Campaigns with abundant magic items might have communities with twice the established base value and available random magic items.
 Alternatively, all communities could be considered one size category larger for the purpose of determining available magic items.
 In a campaign with very common magic, all magic items can be purchased in a metropolis.

 Non-magical items and tools are generally available in a community of any size unless the item is very expensive, like full plate armor, or made of an unusual material, like an adamantine longsword.
-These items should follow the base value guideline to determine their availability, at the Narrator' \*\*s discretion.
+These items should follow the base value guideline to determine their availability, at the Game Master' \*\*s discretion.

 ## Artifacts of the old world